PrefectHQ/prefect/docs/guides/automations.md

 # Using Automations for Dynamic Responses

-From the Automations tutorial, we were able to see the capabilities of what an automation can do and how to configure them within the UI.
+From the [Automations tutorial](https://docs.prefect.io/2.14.2/concepts/automations/), we were able to see the capabilities of what an automation can do and how to configure them within the UI.

-In this guide, we will showcase common usecases where automations can shine when responding to your workflows.
-First we will create a simple notification automation in just a few UI clicks.
-Then build upon that with an event based automation where a deployment will be kicked off.
-Lastly, we will combine these ideas to create a well alerted and responsive deployment pattern.
+In this guide, we will showcase common usecases where automations can come in handy by:
+- Creating a simple notification automation in just a few UI clicks
+- Build upon an event based automation
+- Combine into a multi-layered responsive deployment pattern

-!!!
-Warning "Available only on Prefect Cloud"
+!!! cloud-ad "Available only on Prefect Cloud"
         Automations are only available on Prefect Cloud, please refer to the [Cloud documentation](https://docs.prefect.io/2.13.4/cloud/#welcome-to-prefect-cloud) to see what additional features are available such as Events and webhooks!

 ## Creating the test script

-Automations are great when handling mixed outcome workflows, as you are able to respond to specific actions done by the orchestrator.
+Automations are the one stop shop to react to different workflows by responding to specific actions recorded by Prefect.

-For example, let us try to grab data from an API and have a notification get kicked off of our end state.
+For example, let us try to grab data from an API and have a notification get based on the end state.

 We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.